mechatroner/RBQL/README.md

 * Output records appear in the same order as in input unless _ORDER BY_ is provided
 * Each record has a unique NR (line number) identifier
 * Supports all main SQL keywords
+* Supports aggregate functions and GROUP BY queries
 * Provides some new useful query modes which traditional SQL engines do not have
 * Supports both _TOP_ and _LIMIT_ keywords
 * Supports user-defined functions (UDF)